 Do you staff wear uniform?

-No. We believe it is very important to offer discreet care to our clients.
-We do not want to advertise where a vulnerable person is living, therefore our staff do not wear uniforms and our cars are not marked with the Q1Care brand either.
-Carers will wear the appropriate protective clothing to ensure good hygiene when carrying out their duties.
+We believe it is very important to offer discreet care to our clients.
+We do not want to advertise where a vulnerable person is living, therefore our staff wear polo shirts with our swan logo on but not full uniforms and our cars are not marked with the Q1Care brand either.